Railroad Worker Injuries / FELA - Overview

 A successful lawsuit under FELA can usually bring compensation for:

-- The injured railroad worker's past and future wage loss;
+- The injured railroad worker's past and future wage loss

-- The injured railroad worker's past and future medical treatment;
+- The injured railroad worker's past and future medical treatment

-- The injured railroad worker's past and future pain, suffering, and mental distress.
+- The injured railroad worker's past and future pain, suffering, and mental distress

 The Comparative Negligence Defense

-Comparative negligence works this way in practice: after all arguments in a FELA lawsuit are heard, the jury will make its findings as to who should be held legally responsible for the railroad employee's injuries.
-This is usually done by assigning some percentage of fault to the parties involved, and this percentage will correspond to the damages awarded to the plaintiff.
+Comparative negligence works this way in practice: after all arguments in a FELA lawsuit, the jury will decide who is legally responsible for the railroad employee's injuries.
+The court assigns some percentage of fault to the parties involved.
+This percentage will correspond to the damages awarded to the plaintiff.

-Have an Attorney Evaluate Your FELA Claim
+Have an Attorney Review Your FELA Claim

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help

 Meeting with a lawyer can help you understand your options and how to best protect your rights.
 Visit our attorney directory to find a lawyer near you who can help.